History of General Hospital: Remodeling and resurgence (2012–present)

 Valentini also promoted an upcoming umbrella story leading up to the show's September time slot change, that made room for Katie Couric's talk show, Katie.
 The story involved the reappearance of Robin, who viewers see being held by Ewen Keenan, later revealed to be working for Jerry Jacks.
 Jerry poisons the town's water supply with the help of Joe Scully, Jr., who is found to be the real killer of McBain's sister.
 Joe also convinces his son, Trey Mitchell, to marry Sonny's daughter Kristina Davis for revenge.
 Trey is revealed to be the son of Kate Howard, who had been raped by Joe when they were teenagers, who regresses completely into her alternate personality 'Connie'.
 Joe is seen to be working for Duke Lavery, who had been presumed dead for decades.
 Meanwhile, Jason investigates the death of Sam's child, leading to her reunion with her son, who they name Daniel Edward Morgan.
 Duke is involved in a shootout that kills Bernie Abrahms and Joe, while Jason Morgan is presumed dead after being shot into the harbor.
 Soon after Duke is seen holding Robin captive, it is revealed he is actually Cesar Faison, who is holding the real Duke captive as well.
-Sam learns that Jason is Danny's father, while too late to tell Jason, she is able to introduce him to great grandfather Edward Quartermaine shortly before he dies, following the death of actor John Ingle.
+Sam learns that Jason is Danny's biological father, while too late to tell Jason, she is able to introduce him to great grandfather Edward Quartermaine shortly before he dies, following the death of actor John Ingle.